 Private Placement Life Insurance is a form of variable universal life insurance that offers more sophisticated investment options than traditional policies.
 Generally, these policies are designed to maximize cash value growth while minimizing death benefits.
 Although you might expect PPLI policies to be more expensive, because of the fact that they generally have much lower commission rates, all else being equal, they tend to be less expensive than traditional policies.

-Like other life insurance products, a Private Placement Life Insurance policy’s earnings aren’t currently taxed, allowing its investments to grow at an accelerated rate.
+As other life insurance products, a Private Placement Life Insurance policy’s earnings aren’t currently taxed, allowing its investments to grow at an accelerated rate.
 During the life of the policy, you can access its cash value tax-free either by:

 - Withdrawing the cash value up to your investment in the contract (generally, cumulative premiums paid, less any dividends or other nontaxable amounts received under the policy); or